PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 changed from 0.013159s to 0.000176s for outputs (74.7x) and from 0.013017s to
 0.000175s for inputs (74.3x).
 No model conversion or inference was run.

+Partition candidate construction now resolves tensors consumed after the candidate range through the shared consumer index instead of scanning the complete graph suffix.
+The final split artifact writer likewise shares one index across all partitions.
+Planner and stubbed-writer instrumentation prove one index construction in each complete flow; all eleven focused split-planner tests pass.
+No model conversion or inference was run.

 The last large direct-module block, fused-module emission, has moved to the Torch-free emitter.
 It preserves folded input adapters, legacy NHWC Conv input/ output fallback, raw NCHW/NCDHW aliases, public output correction, omitted